Vet Price Comparison

 • 24 March 2026

-The final report is published, confirming remedies on price transparency, prescriptions, ownership, cremation options, and complaints.
+The final report is published, confirming remedies on transparency, prescriptions, ownership, and complaints.

 Why the CMA stepped in